learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 2020_report_part_1.txt  analysis_part_3_2018.log
 ```

-**b)** See [unix.stackexchange: rename Q&A sorted by votes](https://unix.stackexchange.com/questions/tagged/rename?tab=Votes) for further reading as well as a source for exercises.
+**2)** See [unix.stackexchange: rename Q&A sorted by votes](https://unix.stackexchange.com/questions/tagged/rename?tab=Votes) for further reading as well as a source for exercises.